-Article 4 Internal PML/CFT Function
+Article 6 Internal PML/CFT function

-- 1. Financial institutions shall appoint a qualified individual with relevant experience as Head of Compliance who will act as the responsible compliance person in accordance with the Law on PML/CFT and paragraphs 2 and 3 of this Article, and this shall be considered as a minimal criteria for compliance with this Regulation.
-Financial institutions may raise PML/CFT compliance function to a higher level in their organizational structure, provided that the function maintains its independence.
-Banks shall establish the internal PML/CFT function which shall be independent of other functions within the bank and shall be at the level of senior management and directly report to the Chief Executive Officer and on periodic basis to the Board of Directors in compliance with the conditions and procedures established under this Regulation. - 2.
-The Head of Internal PML/CFT Function, when performing his/her duties, shall have: - 2.1 full and unlimited access to all data, records, documentation and information of the bank or financial institution; - 2.2 necessary human resources based on the size of the financial institution; - 2.3 necessary IT materials and equipment and working space necessary and appropriate to fulfil obligations deriving from the Law on PML/CFT and this Regulation; - 2.4 technical conditions for an appropriate level of protection for the data that are confidential and accessible for compliance officers; - 2.5 ongoing professional training in the field of PML/CFT; - 2.6 protection in relation to the disclosure of their data to unauthorized persons; - 3.
-A person cannot not be Head of PML/CFT Function if he/she is: - 3.1 not a resident person in Kosovo; - 3.2 a member of board of directors, executive director or holds any other standing position in the financial institution that may be in conflict with the his/her role as head of unit; - 3.3 employed in the financial institution dealing within the internal audit; - 3.4 employed in the financial institution responsible for controlling activities and operational monitoring.
+- 1. Financial institutions shall appoint a qualified individual with relevant experience as Head of Compliance who will act as the responsible compliance person in accordance with the Law on PML/CFT and paragraphs 2 and 3 of this Article, and this shall be considered as a minimal criterion for compliance with this Regulation.
+Financial institutions may set up the PML/CFT compliance function to a higher level in their organizational structure, provided that the function maintains its independence. - 2.
+Banks shall establish the internal PML/CFT function which shall be independent of other functions within the bank and is led by senior manager who shall directly report to the Chief Executive Officer and on periodic basis to the Board of Directors in compliance with the conditions and procedures established under this Regulation. - 3.
+The Head of Internal PML/CFT Function, when performing his/her duties, shall have: - 3.1. full and unlimited access to all data, records, documentation and information of the bank or financial institution; - 3.2. necessary human resources based on the size of the financial institution; - 3.3. necessary IT materials and equipment and working space necessary and appropriate to fulfil obligations deriving from the Law on PML/CFT and this Regulation; - 3.4. technical conditions for an appropriate level of protection for the data that are confidential and accessible for compliance officers; - 3.5. ongoing professional training in the field of PML/CFT; - 3.6. protection in relation to the disclosure of their data to unauthorized persons - 4.
+A person cannot not be Head of PML/CFT Function if he/she is: - 4.1. not a resident person in Kosovo; - 4.2. a member of board of directors, executive director or holds any other standing position in the financial institution that may be in conflict with the his/her role as head of unit; - 4.3. employed in the financial institution dealing within the internal audit; - 4.4. employed in the financial institution responsible for controlling activities and operational monitoring.